-Child battling for life in hospital after consuming potent fantasy drug
+Child to be discharged from hospital after consuming potent fantasy drug

-A child is in hospital with critical internal injuries after taking a near-lethal dose of an illicit drug commonly known as fantasy.
+A child rushed to hospital with critical internal injuries after taking a near-lethal dose of an illicit drug commonly known as fantasy is due to be discharged.

-Police today confirmed enquiries were underway after the drugged child was rushed to Auckland's Starship Hospital for emergency treatment on Tuesday.
+Police today confirmed inquiries were under way after the drugged child was taken by ambulance to Auckland's Starship Hospital for emergency treatment on Tuesday.

 Acting Detective Senior Sergeant Michele Gillespie said the South Auckland child suffered critical internal injuries after ingesting a substance.